GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ## Share your feedback {: #share-feedback}

 We are excited to hear from you!
-There are two ways you can contribute to the new Getting Started guides:
+Here are two ways you can contribute:

 Improve the existing tutorials
-: If you see something wrong or unclear in these guides, please report a bug on our [GitHub repository][github-ext-doc-issue].
+: If you see something wrong or unclear, report a bug on our [GitHub repository][github-ext-doc-issue].

 Request a beginner tutorial
 : If you have an idea for another beginner tutorial, create an issue on our [GitHub repository][github-ext-doc-issue], choose "Extension tutorial request", and fill out the form.